flaturtha/CharlieChan/_murderwiki/the-americans-from-bret-harte-to-the-nineties.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Local-Color Story – The Narrative Whose Setting Is Distinctly of One Locality
+### The Local-Color Story – The Narrative Whose Setting Is Distinctly of One Locality
+{: .chaptertitle }

 To call the third group of short narratives in this period local-color stories is a little deceptive, for among the short stories usually so named are many palpably anecdotal, and more where a serious situation makes its impression upon the reader.
 Yet, merely for a convenient division, the name will serve.
 By a local-color story we mean more than a narrative whose setting is distinctly of one locality, for this would apply to the Italian stories of the Elizabethans, the periodical narratives of London in the eighteenth century, or Hawthorne&#39;s New England tales.
 We mean, rather, a story where the setting is quite as important as the plot; a story to which a strong factitious interest is lent by the local peculiarities of place and action, and by the racial peculiarities of the actors.